canonical/kafka-operator/docs/how-to/h-integrate-alerts.md

 You should obtain a URL for Prometheus in the form of `"http://10.66.236.72/cos-prometheus-0"`.
 If you followed this guide to the letter, you should see an `High Availability Not Achieved` alert firing with the value "2".
-If you want to observe how the monitoring stack keeps up with the deployment, add a unit to the Kafka cluster in the `kafka-dev` model to see the alert go from "firing" to "inactive".
+If you want to observe how the monitoring stack keeps up with the deployment, add a unit to the Kafka cluster in the `<apps-model>` model to see the alert go from "firing" to "inactive".

 The [COS configuration](https://charmhub.io/cos-configuration-k8s) charm keeps the monitoring stack in sync with our repo.